yasserfarouk/anl/docs/docs/tutorials/tutorial.md

 ## Developing a negotiator

-Agents for the ANL competition are standard [NegMAS](https://yasserfarouk.github.io/negmas) negotiators.
+The agents for the ANL competition are standard [NegMAS](https://yasserfarouk.github.io/negmas) negotiators.
 As such, they can be developed using any approach used to develop negotiators in NegMAS.

 To develop a negotiator, you need to inherit from the [SAONegotiator](https://negmas.readthedocs.io/en/latest/api/negmas.sao.SAONegotiator.html) class and implement the [`__call__()`](https://negmas.readthedocs.io/en/latest/api/negmas.sao.SAONegotiator.html#negmas.sao.SAONegotiator.__call__) method.